gauravagnihotri/sd_car_lane_detect/README.md

 The goals of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Implement the pipeline on series of images and videos
+* Comment on issues/potential issues/suggest improvments

 [//]: # (Image References)